AEW International Championship: History

 On the March 8, 2023, episode of Dynamite, Tony Khan announced that Orange Cassidy's defense of the title that night was the final as the AEW All-Atlantic Championship.
 The following week on March 15, in celebration of the release of the Warner Bros. film Shazam!
 Fury of the Gods, the title was rebranded as the AEW International Championship due to AEW's broadcast partnership with Warner Bros.
 Discovery.
 At the time, AEW had considered this to be a new title, with Cassidy regarded as the final All-Atlantic Champion and inaugural International Champion, but the title history was later amended to show that it was the same championship with Cassidy's reign as one continuous reign from when he originally defeated Pac for the title.

+One-time champion MJF with his custom "American Championship" belt.

 During Dynamite: Blood & Guts on July 24, 2024, reigning champion MJF, who won the title from Will Ospreay at the previous week's Dynamite 250, unofficially rebranded the title as the "AEW American Championship".
 He also introduced his own custom version of the title belt to reflect this unofficial name change.
 After Ospreay regained the title at All In London the following month on August 25, the title was restored as the International Championship.

 At Revolution on March 9, 2025, Kenny Omega dethroned Konosuke Takeshita to win the International Championship.
 After successfully defending the title at Dynamite: Fyter Fest on June 4, 2025, Omega was confronted by AEW Continental Champion Kazuchika Okada, setting up a Winner Takes All match for All In on July 12.
 A week later during the contract signing at Dynamite: Summer Blockbuster, Tony Schiavone announced that the winner would also unify the International and Continental titles as the AEW Unified Championship.
-During the All In: Texas media call just a few days prior to the event on July 8, Tony Khan clarified that neither the Continental or International Championships would be retired and that their lineages would still be intact along with a new lineage for the Unified Championship, and the champion has the option to carry around all three belts.
+During the All In: Texas media call just a few days prior to the event on July 8, Tony Khan clarified that neither the Continental or International Championships would be retired and that their lineages would still be intact along with a new lineage for the Unified Championship, and the champion had the option to carry around all three belts.
 At All In, Okada defeated Omega to become the Unified Champion.
+Okada defended the three belts as one between All In and the 2025 Continental Classic.
+The tournament itself was only for the Continental Championship, meaning if Okada lost, he would also have to vacate the Unified Championship.
+In the final of the Continental Classic at Worlds End on December 27, 2025, Okada lost to Jon Moxley, thus ending the unification and forcing Okada to relinquish the Unified Championship.